Charles Bruno, Esq.

 - Northampton County Bar Association

-- United States Eastern District Court
+- United States Eastern District Court of Pennsylvania

 - United States Court of Appeals, Third Circuit